monkoose/neocodeium/README.md

 - Performance improvements have been achieved through cache techniques.
 - The suggestion count label is displayed in the number column, making it closer to the context.
 - Default keybindings have been removed.
-- By default, there is no debounce, allowing suggestions to appear while typing (although this may be perceived as annoying by some users).
+- By default, there is no debounce, allowing suggestions to appear while typing.
+If you don't like this behavior, set `debounce = true` in the setup.

 </details>